tucaoba2333/PeerBlockListAnalyser/README.md

 # PeerBlockListAnalyser
 A simple python script to analysis qBittorrent ClientBlocker's logs

-Can only convert log files into csv now.
+Can only convert log files into csv and analysis peer id now.

+## Usage:
-Usage:put /logs into project directory, then run main.py
+1. Put /logs into project directory, then run convert.py.
+2. Now there will be a Temp.json and Export.csv at current directory.
+Run analysis.py.